awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 TLD registries have assigned special or premium prices to some domain names\.
 You can't transfer a domain to Route 53 if the domain has a special or premium price\.

 **Domain quotas**
-The default maximum number of domains per AWS account is 20\.
+The default number of domains per AWS account is 20\.
 You can [request a higher quota](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-route53)\.
 For more information, see [Quotas on domains](DNSLimitations.md#limits-api-entities-domains)\.

 **Nameservers limit**
 The maximum number of nameservers per domain in Route 53 is 6\.